Irina Falconi

+Born Irina Alejandra Falconi in Portoviejo, Ecuador, she moved to Manhattan, New York, as a toddler.
+At the age of 14, she and her family moved to Florida.
+In 2021, Falconi married Travis Hartman and their daughter Isabella was born.

 Professional career

 Falconi played college tennis at Georgia Tech where she was a two times ITA All-American and 2010 ACC Player of the Year.

 She was given a wildcard into the 2010 US Open qualifying tournament and managed to qualify defeating Mona Barthel, Anastasia Pivovarova and Stéphanie Dubois.

 She went out in the first rounds of the Australian Open, the French Open, and Wimbledon.

 The 2011 US Open was more successful for Falconi when she defeated Klára Zakopalová and Dominika Cibulková, before losing to Sabine Lisicki.

-In March 2020, she competed at the Indian Wells Challenger for the last time in a pro match on tour.
+In March 2020, she competed at the Indian Wells Challenger for the last time in a match on pro tour.

-In 2021, it was reported that Falconi was working as a traveling coach for American Danielle Lao.
+In 2021, it was reported that Falconi was working as a traveling coach for American tennis player Danielle Lao.